East Somerville station: Construction and opening

 Construction work on the station itself began by April 2020.
 The concrete station platform was poured that August.
 During construction, an old flatcar was found buried near the station site.
 Steelwork for the canopy began in November 2020, while the canopy itself was installed in March 2021.
 Original plans called for the D Branch to be extended to Medford/Tufts.
 However, in April 2021, the MBTA indicated that the Medford Branch would instead be served by the E Branch.
 By March 2021, the station was expected to open in December 2021.
 In June 2021, the MBTA indicated an additional delay, under which the station was expected to open in May 2022.
 In February 2022, the MBTA announced that the Medford Branch would open in "late summer".
 Train testing on the Medford Branch began in May 2022.
 In August 2022, the planned opening was delayed to November 2022.
 The Medford Branch, including East Somerville station, opened on December 12, 2022.

+By 2023, the MBTA planned to connect the station with the Inner Belt neighborhood to the east, initially with an at-grade crossing at the station and later with a footbridge near Poplar Street to the south.
+A tentative settlement with an adjacent landowner, reached that year as part of a property acquisition for expansion of the nearby Green Line yard, was to allow those connections to be built.
+An Inner Belt road entrance with an at-grade crossing opened on May 2, 2025.
+The MBTA also added floating bus stops at New Washington Street in November 2024.
+As of 2025, the city is considering various configurations of a footbridge or replacement at-grade crossing.